enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/entity_locating.md

 <|trick@trickster:templates|trick-id=trickster:block_find_entity|>

-Finds and gives an entity at a specific block position.
+Finds and returns an entity at a specific block position.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:range_find_entity|>

-Finds and gives a list of all entities in the provided range around a specific block position.
+Finds and returns a list of all entities in the provided range around a specific block position.